solipsist-studios/stage-unity/README.md

 ![Connecting Add Anchor behaviour](https://user-images.githubusercontent.com/19314267/226136888-09eb695a-a330-4008-816d-fd1bf7fc8902.gif)
     1. Call the `AzureSpatialAnchorsManager.AzureSpatialAnchors.AddAnchor` function to persist an object
     1. Subscribe to `AzureSpatialAnchorsManager.AzureSpatialAnchors.AnchorLocatedCallback` to be notified when an anchor is loaded
+1. Create a server configuration
+    1. Under Assets, create a Resources folder, and in that folder create a `Solipsist Stage->Configuration` asset
+    1. Accept the default name, `StageConnectionConfig.asset`
 1. Build the Unity project for the Dedicated Server/Linux platform
 1. Add the contents of the build directory, excluding the `..._BurstDebugInformation_DoNotShip` folder, to a .tar.gz archive.